SergejKasper/ng-ioc/README.md

 ## Important!

-- This repo is in beta state, stuff works mostly though api changes
+- This repo is in alpha state.
+Though the functionality works as described, the api is subject to change
+- Config and Run-Blocks are executed multiple times on the module

 ## Examples